ReactiveDrop/reactivedrop_translations/CONTRIBUTING.md

 ### Achievements
 Find and edit achievement related strings in `resource/reactivedrop_*.txt`.
 This repo includes a folder named *achievements*. **Do not edit files in this folder**.
-The files in this folder are automatically updated based on the forementioned textfiles.
+The files in this folder are automatically updated based on the forementioned text files.

 ### Mail and News
 Create a copy of each mail and news file, and replace the language suffix, eg. `labsmail1_russian.txt`.
 Translate the contents of each file.
 See labsmail1_russian.txt as an example.